Yu-amd/reachy-aim-enterprise-demo/README.md

 - Otherwise → Random selection from `nod`, `thinking`, `confused`

 All gestures use the Reachy Mini daemon's `/api/move/goto` endpoint to control head pose (pitch, yaw, roll), antennas, and body yaw.
 The gestures are smooth and expressive, making the robot interaction feel natural even in simulation mode.

+**Text-to-Speech:**
+- The robot will speak the AIM endpoint's responses automatically
+- TTS method is auto-detected: tries daemon API first (`/api/speak`, `/api/tts`, etc.), falls back to system TTS (pyttsx3)
+- **In sim mode:** Typically uses system TTS (pyttsx3) which plays through your computer's speakers
+- **In hardware mode:** Will use daemon API if available (robot's speakers), otherwise falls back to system TTS
+- System TTS works offline and cross-platform (Windows, Linux, macOS)
+- You'll see a startup message indicating which TTS method is being used (e.g., `✓ TTS: Using system TTS (pyttsx3)`)

 ### Step 6: (Optional) Check Prometheus metrics